allisonburtch/Spyke/README.md

 Spyke
 =====

 An in-browser video chat service using PeerJS and WebRTC.
-I got about 70% of the way into this project and then found a handful of companies doing the same thing.
+I got about 70% of the way into this project and then found a handful of companies doing the same thing but better.
 I also don't think that browser connections are where they need to be to make this work flawlessly.

 Obviously, the ultimate goal is to not use little NSA-helper services (*cough mcrsft/gogl).